Epargyreus clarus: Geographic range

 Epargyreus clarus has a wide distribution throughout North America: it ranges from southern Canada throughout most of the United States to northern Mexico, but is absent from the Great Basin and western Texas.

 Habitat

-Sliver-spotted skipper on a wooden floor at Morgan Falls Park in Sandy Springs, Georgia.
+Silver-spotted skipper on a wooden floor at Morgan Falls Park in Sandy Springs, Georgia.

 The silver-spotted skipper prefers open ranges where nectar plants are found, such as forest edges, swamps, brushy areas, and riparian habitats at lower elevations.

 Home range

 At night, or on hot or cloudy days, Epargyreus clarus rests on the underside of a leaf.
 It hangs upside down, holding its wings together over its back so that its silver spot is exposed.
 E. clarus is often restricted by its habitat, preferring to fly in the shade.

 Food resources

 Caterpillars

 Epargyreus clarus caterpillars consume leaves of herbs, vines, shrubs, and trees in the pea family (Fabaceae) including false indigobush (Amorpha fruticosa), American hogpeanut (Amphicarpaea bracteata), groundnut (Apios americana), American wisteria (Wisteria frutescens), Atlantic pigeonwings or butterfly pea (Clitoria mariana), and the introduced Dixie ticktrefoil (Desmodium tortuosum), kudzu (Pueraria montana), black locust (Robinia pseudoacacia), Chinese wisteria (Wisteria sinensis) and an assortment of other legumes.

 Innate host plant preferences confer greater performance on larvae, due to differences in leaf nutrient concentrations.
-However, preference may be influenced by a larva’s rearing host species.
+However, preference may be influenced by a larva's rearing host species.

 They live in meadows and swamps.
 Their average size is 2 inches (5 cm) long.
 Average life span is about 2 months.
 Their predators are wasps, ants, birds, frogs and spiders.